 Along our struggle against temptation and sin we have the joy of knowing that one day, God will bring us into His presence without temptation and sin.

-Question: What strategy helps you the most to fight temptation and sin?
+Tell me what you think: What strategy helps you the most to fight temptation and sin?
 I would love to know.
 To leave a comment, just click here.